-An advisory referendum or plebiscite was held on 25 November 1978 to ask ACT residents whether the ACT should be granted self-government.
+An advisory referendum, or plebiscite, was held on 25 November 1978 to ask residents if the ACT should be granted self-government.
 Electors were given a choice of three proposals:

-The results of the plebiscite showed that 63.75% of the electors casting a valid vote at the plebiscite voted in favour of continuing with the present arrangements.
+The results of the plebiscite showed that 63.75% of electors were in favour of continuing the present arrangements.

-In the late 1980s the Federal Government decided that the Australian Capital Territory, with a population of 270,000, needed its own system of self-government.
+In the late 1980s, and despite the results of the 1978 referendum, the Federal Government decided that the Australian Capital Territory, with a population of 270,000, needed its own system of self-government.
 The Federal Parliament passed the Australian Capital Territory (Self-Government) Act 1988, along with other related legislation which established self-government in the ACT.

-On the first sitting day Rosemary Follett was elected as the Legislative Assembly's first Chief Minister, Trevor Kaine was elected Leader of the Opposition and David Prowse was elected Speaker.
+The Legislative Assembly sat for the first time on 11 May 1989.
+At this time, Rosemary Follett was elected as the Legislative Assembly’s first Chief Minister, Trevor Kaine was elected Leader of the Opposition, and David Prowse was elected Speaker.